-VIP Lounge was a series of portraits produced in the late 80’s of well-known Dutch people who have gained international fame for their professional achievements.
-In this programme our guest is Harry Mulisch (1927-2010), one of the leading postwar intellectuals and novelists of the Netherlands.
+VIP Lounge was a series of portraits produced in the late 1980’s of well-known Dutch people who gained international fame for their professional achievements.
+In this programme our guest was Harry Mulisch (1927-2010), one of the leading postwar intellectuals and novelists of the Netherlands.
 He was counted along with Gerard Reve and Willem Frederik Hermans among Holland’s “Big Three”, a triumverate of Dutch literary giants.
 His best-known work at the time of this interview was “The Assault” (1982), which inspired the Academy Award-winning film by director Fons Rademakers.
 As the child of a Jewish mother and a father who collaborated with the Nazis, Mulisch saw himself as the embodiment of World War II.
 His 1963 study of the Eichmann trial, “Case 40/61”, influenced Hannah Arendt’s classic book “Eichmann in Jerusalem”.

-Produced and presented by Marijke van der Meer
+Producer: Marijke van der Meer

-Broadcast 26 October, 1987
+Broadcast: 26 October, 1987